Is Prozac Addictive? What You Need To Know

 Can You Discontinue Prozac Safely?

-Yes, but it requires careful management by a healthcare practitioner who understands withdrawal symptoms associated with Prozac.
+Yes, but it requires careful management by a healthcare provider who understands Prozac withdrawal symptoms.

 Tapering Schedules